🪰515,480 violations tracked across 67 Florida counties

 • The current letter grade

-• Complete inspection history
+• Complete inspection history with time-decay weighting

 • Every violation cited, with severity levels